-When it’s time to replace your water heater, one option to consider is an energy-efficient heat pump water heater, and there are several good reasons to do so:
+When it’s time to replace your water heater, consider investing in an energy-efficient heat pump water heater.
+There are several good reasons to do so:

-Heat pump water heaters last longer.
-A heat pump water heater can last anywhere from 13 to 15 years.
-The longer life expectancy, combined with the energy savings make a heat pump water heater a great investment.
+- Heat pump water heaters last longer.
+The longer life expectancy (13-15 years), combined with energy savings make a heat pump water heater a great investment.

-Heat pump water heaters are energy efficient and save energy.
+- Heat pump water heaters are energy efficient.
 Heat pump water heaters consume as much as 63% less energy than their traditional electric water heaters.

-Heat pump water heaters (HPWH) pull heat from the surrounding air to heat the water, rather than relying on electricity or gas.
+Heat pump water heaters pull heat from the surrounding air to heat the water, rather than relying on electricity or gas.
 In other words,they move energy instead of generating it.

 View and manage energy usage, adjust the water temperature, and change operation mode—remotely!